gabrieljamesbenedict/porado/README.md

 ### Break & Continue

-The `break` and `continue` keywords in Porado creates more advanced control flow by alterning the behavior of most loops, such as skipping over certain iterations or just ending the loop early.
+The `break` and `continue` keywords in Porado creates more advanced control flow by altering the behavior of most loops, such as skipping over certain iterations or just ending the loop early.

 The `break` keyword tells the loop to stop and exit immediately, skipping all incoming iterations, if any.
 On the other hand, the `continue` keyword, immediately ends the current iteration and jump to the next one, skipping over any left-over code in the **code block**: